LedgerHQ/app-conflux/README.md

 You can purchase new hardware wallets like the Nano S Plus, Flex, or Stax.
 Import your recovery phrase and use the wallet after restoring it.

-### 3. I am a Conflux ESpace user, which app should I use?
+### 3. I am a Conflux E Space user, which app should I use?

-Since the Conflux ESpace is fully compatible with the Ethereum, you can use the Ethereum app + MetaMask to interact with ESpace.
+Since the Conflux E Space is fully compatible with the Ethereum, you can use the Ethereum app + MetaMask to interact with E Space.

 ### 4. Does this app support the Conflux 1559 hardfork?